jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 1. Where are you network card settings located by default in CentOS 7.1?

 1. Where are your network settings located by default in FreeBSD 11.0?

+1. What are the three major opensource webservers?
+  a.
+Apache, Nginx, and openhttpd
+  b. httpd, Nginx, openhttpd
+  c.
+Apache, IIS, Nginx
+  d.
+Apache, Lighttd, Nginx

+1. What are two related and major opensource databases?
+  a.
+SQL and MySQL
+  b.
+MariaDB and MySQL
+  c.
+MySQL and Oracle DB
+  d.
+Nginx and MySQL

+1. Name one major No-SQL database mentioned in this chapter?

 ### Podcast Questions